CADinDS/CADWineReview/README.md

 tree.cpp Overview

   The tree data structure is created to have each level of the tree hold a different topic of information.
 The root node just holds the string wine.
 From then on we have each descending level holding the information for country, region, province, winery, variety, price, points, name, and description, respectively.
+  The tree function holds a private Node pointer variable called location which points to the node on the tree where the user is looking into.
+It also has private variables for each topic to hold the string data the user is looking for.
+Below are the functions in this class and a description of what they do.

   Node* makeChildOf(Node* parent, string data);
     This function creates a new child mode coming from the imported parent node.